krosti/learn-nodejs/pages/node/installation.md

 ### Mac

-You can download the latest version of NodeJS installable archive file from [https://nodejs.org/en/](https://nodejs.org/en/) and follow the installation steps by clicking Next in each screen.
+You can download the latest version of Node.js installable archive file from [https://nodejs.org/en/](https://nodejs.org/en/) and follow the installation steps by clicking Next in each screen.

-But the easiest way of install NodeJS in Mac is using [Brew](https://brew.sh)
+But the easiest way of install Node.js in Mac is using [Brew](https://brew.sh)

 If you don't have brew installed, you can install it with the following command line